Overview

 const docRef = doc(db, "users/Nk....WQ")

-const docRef = collectionRef.doc("NkJz11WQ") // admin sdk
+// const docRef = collectionRef.doc("NkJz11WQ") // admin sdk

 const docRef = doc(collectionRef, id)

-const docRef = doc(collectionRef) // randomized ID
+const docRef = doc(collectionRef) // random ID

 read document at reference (get)